evanshortiss/rhmap-mobile-monitor-cloud/README.md

 # rhmap-mobile-monitor-cloud
-Cloud application that provides mobile platform statistics to its companion app.
+Cloud application that provides mobile platform statistics to a companion Cordova Application that can be found [here](https://github.com/evanshortiss/rhmap-mobile-monitor)

 ## Prerequisites